f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--color=<color>` (_color_)

 Set a _color_ on the geometry.
 Multiplied with the base color texture when present.
 Model-specified by default.
-Overridden by `--scalar-coloring`.
+Ignored if `--coloring-mode` is not `material`.

 #### compare